tldr-pages/tldr/pages/common/git-annex.md

 `git annex status {{path/to/file_or_directory}}`

-- Synchronize local repository with remote:
+- Synchronize a local repository with a remote:

 `git annex {{remote}}`